GiacomoGaraccione/Esami-Polito-Magistrale/SoftEng1/Prove Esame SoftEng1.md

 - Differences between iterable and waterfall process?
 Waterfall only performs one iteration
 - Singleton Design pattern?
 - Types of defects in a requirements document?
 - What is an oracle, with its key problems?
+Given a test case, produces the expected output.
+Very difficult to have an automatic one, a human oracle is subject to errors; it's based on the program specifications, which can be wrong.